Moduli spaces of semitoric systems: Abstract

 \section{Abstract}

-Recently Pelayo-V\~{u} Ng\d{o}c classified semitoric integrable systems in terms of five symplectic invariants.
+Recently Pelayo-V\~{u} Ng\d{o}c classified simple semitoric integrable systems in terms of five symplectic invariants.
 Using this classification we define a family of metrics on the space of semitoric integrable systems.
-The family is parameterized by two choices.
-The induced topology does not depend on these choices.
 The resulting metric space is incomplete and we construct the completion.